 So you transcribed his solos.

 I never transcribed anything.
-I learned them by ear.
+I learned a couple by ear.

 You never wrote anything down?